 Give them to neighbors.
 Everybody has friends and relatives who might want to move near them.
 Give them to agents who represent buyers in your neighborhood and to buyers who live in other areas and often relocate to your neighborhood.

 Not every home is suitable for an open house because of its location or other factors, but sometimes the only way to find out is to try.
 If nobody comes, that's probably a good indication.

 If your home is located near a high traffic area where buyers often swarm, it's probably a good candidate.
 Place open house signs throughout the area directing buyers to your location.
 Advertise your open house in the newspaper and post open house times online.

-Invite the neighbors.
-They're going to come anyway.
+(Don't forget to invite the neighbors.
+They're going to come anyway.)

 09Host Broker/Agent Tours